Tanda, Ambedkar Nagar

 Tanda is a town in Ambedkar Nagar district in the Indian state of Uttar Pradesh situated on the banks of Ghaghara River.
-It is a nagar palika parishad and is part of Faizabad division (officially Ayodhya division) in Uttar Pradesh.
+It is a nagar palika parishad and is part of Ayodhya division in Uttar Pradesh.
 The town is situated 20 km north east from district headquarter Akbarpur.
 Tanda is also a tehsil in the district.
 It has one of the largest handloom weaving industries for manufacturing varieties like gamchha, lungi, polyester clothing, check-shirt clothes material in state of Uttar Pradesh.

 History

 Tanda has a rich historical background.
-It used to be a barren land until the Mughal Emperor Farrukhsiyar asked Raja Syed Mohammad Hayat to make a civilization on the bank of the Ghaghara river in 1714 A.D.
+It used to be a barren land until the Mughal Emperor Farrukhsiyar asked Raja Syed Mohammad Hayat to make a civilisation on the bank of the Ghaghara river in 1714 A.D.
 The royal estate of Tanda stretched from the borders of old Awadh State to the borders of Bihar.